-A project-based placement is a second placement option which focuses on community/organizational change and have a scope that extends beyond what might be the focus of an employment-based or traditional field placement.
+A project-based placement focuses on community/organizational change and has a scope that extends beyond an employment-based or traditional field placement.
 Project-based field placements are an option only for students who meet specifically identified criteria and can articulate a project that allows them to develop competencies in the learning evaluation tool.